RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 1. INTRODUCTION

-1.3 The Appointment, Reappointment, Promotion and Permanent Tenure Policy is described in full at: NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure
+1.3 The Appointment, Reappointment, Promotion and Permanent Tenure Policy is described in full at NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure

 1.4 The standards and procedures of the Department are fully consistent with those of the College of Humanities and Social Sciences and North Carolina State University.
-Final approval for tenure rests with the University’s Board of Trustees.
+Final approval for tenure rests with the university’s Board of Trustees.

-2. AREAS OF FACULTY RESPONSIBILITY
+2. REALMS OF FACULTY RESPONSIBILITY

 3. GENERAL STANDARDS

-“The general standards upon which appointment, reappointment, promotion, and conferral of tenure are to be recommended include an assessment of at least the following: demonstrated professional competence in the appropriate mix of the realms of responsibility (see section 5.2) as defined by each academic unit’s Reappointment, Promotion and Tenure Standards and Procedures rule and agreed upon in each faculty member’s Statement of Faculty Responsibilities (SFR); potential for future contributions; and service to the university, the academic community, and society.
-The individual’s contributions shall be considered in a manner that is appropriate to each individual appointment, and recommendations shall be consistent with the needs and resources of the university.”
+The general standards upon which appointment, reappointment, promotion, and conferral of tenure are to be recommended include an assessment of at least the following: demonstrated professional competence in the appropriate mix of the realms of responsibility as defined by this rule and agreed upon in each faculty member’s SFR; potential for future contributions; and service to the university, the academic community, and society.
+The individual’s contributions shall be considered in a manner that is appropriate to each individual appointment, and recommendations shall be consistent with the needs and resources of the university.

 3.1.2.1 The importance of work to the communication discipline and beyond.